ErnestIO/ernest-site/content/developer/integration-testing.md

 # Integration tests

-As ernest is a distributed system it's sometimes hard to have integration tests, this is why some key services have integration tests + per service tests.
+As ernest is a distributed system, it's sometimes hard to have integration tests.
+This is why some key services have integration tests + per service tests.

 These integration tests are building a partial ernest environment with docker-compose, but they're mocking all connectors with [all-all-fake-connector](https://github.com/ernestio/all-all-fake-connector) which basically responds what's suposed by the connectors.